n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 14 - Advent of Cyber 2021.md

 This can be hard to read all on one line with no breaks, but essentially, the `$reesponse` variable is given a value that results in a `curl` command that returns the contents of `ls.html`.
 If there is a file `remindme.txt` in that list, the script returns the value `ELFSareFAST` to `pass.html`.

-Using this password, we can login as `thegrinch` with the command `su -l thegrinch`
+Using this password, we can log in as `thegrinch` with the command `su -l thegrinch`

 ![Logging in as The Grinch](AoC-2021_Photos/Day_14/11_AoC_Day_14_01-02-22-TheGrinch-User.png)